 Multimodal data can also lead to publication issues.
 For example, my graduate student just submitted to a top journal a paper that focused on eye tracking and physiology data, and we had to mention that we collected other data, too.
 So we get this response that the paper was almost rejected because we didn’t include the other channel data.
 You don’t want to have piecemeal publications, but we can’t shove all of this multichannel data into one article.
 Academic journals, editors, and publishers will need to address the issue of complex publications that are interdisciplinary in nature and that have additional criteria.

 There is also an issue around sharing data with colleagues.
-We share data with many collaborators at NC State, across the U.S., and in other countries, including Canada and Europe.
+We share data with many collaborators across the U.S. and in other countries, including Canada and Europe.
 We are collecting enough data for my students and postdocs to analyze and be first author on paper.
 How do we establish an equitable sharing model to maintain a collaboration with colleagues?
 Different disciplines have different expectations, and we are working to reveal what those are so we have more lubricated machine.
 Different faculty, across disciplines, also have different mentoring models that sometimes interfere with productive collaboration and co-authoring of scholarly products.
 Also, interdisciplinary research is not always valued by department chairs, deans, etc. and this has implications for promotion, advancement, merit, etc.

 Finally, how do we help traditional journals, like the Journal of Educational Psychology, see that doing data mining and machine learning is okay?
 Not every article has to be a structure equation model with thousands of students or self reports measures.
 What can we learn from different types of studies?
 That also applies to grant applications.
 We’re going to be doing a lot of data mining and machine learning.
 How much of the 15 pages should we allocate to research plan knowing that exploratory research is going to be a big component of this work?
 Traditionalists will want hypothesis-driven research questions, however, given the complexity of human learning, there should be some leeway in accepting exploratory work (e.g., using data mining) as well since it can be useful in further delineating underlying processes, etc. and lead to hypothesis generation that can empirically tested.